danieldelcore/trousers/README.md

 Modifiers follow the same methodoligy as [Modifiers in BEM](https://en.bem.info/methodology/quick-start/#modifier).

-An entity that defines the appearance, state, or behavior of a block or element.
+- Defines the appearance, state, or behavior of a block or element
 - A modifier can't be used alone, a modifier can't be used in isolation from the modified block or element.
-A modifier should change the appearance, behavior, or state of the entity, not replace it.
+A modifier should change the appearance, behavior, or state of the entity, not replace it
 - You can have one or multiple modifiers active at any time
 - The modifier name describes its appearance ("What size?" or "Which theme?" and so on — size_s or theme_islands), its state ("How is it different from the others?" — disabled, focused, etc.) and its behavior ("How does it behave?" or "How does it respond to the user?" — such as directions_left-top)